-The malaria challenge follow up visits are very important for your safety.
-We need to assess you once the day after the malaria challenge, (C+1) then twice daily until twelve days after challenge (C+12) and up to twice daily until 21 days after challenge (C+21), until you are diagnosed with malaria (see timeline below.
-From day 13 after challenge (C+13), visits may be reduced to once daily if you have a very low level of parasites.
+The malaria challenge follow up schedule is essential for your safety.
+We will telephone you once a day for the first 5 days after the malaria challenge.
+From day 6 until day 9 post-challenge you will attend the clinic daily for medical review and blood tests to measure the level of malaria parasite.
+From day 10 post-challenge (C+10) onwards you will attend the clinic twice daily for medical review and blood tests until you are diagnosed with malaria and commenced on treatment.

+From day 21 after challenge (C+21), visits may be reduced to once daily if you have a very low level of parasites.
 Visits will go back to twice daily if the parasite level increases past a specified threshold.
+This pattern of clinic visits can be amended at any time if the trial doctors have any medical concerns about a volunteer.
+All volunteers will be treated for malaria at day 28 post-challenge (C+28) if they have not already been diagnosed and treated by that stage.

 All these clinic visits will take place at the CCVTM at the Churchill Hospital in Oxford.
 It is essential that you reside in Oxford during this time for careful monitoring and regular review by the study team.
 Accommodation can be arranged for you if you require it during this time.

 Each time we see you, we will assess your symptoms and a doctor will examine you, if necessary.
 A small amount of blood will be taken and examined under the microscope for malaria parasites.
 This is called a thick film and it is the standard test for diagnosing malaria infection.
 Your blood will also be tested for malaria parasite genetic material (DNA) using a technique called polymerase chain reaction (PCR).
 These visits will last approximately 10 minutes, although you may have to wait to be seen.

 The total number of visits post challenge will vary depending on when and if you get malaria.
 It is important you are able to attend all the visits.
 We will also give you a medication diary card on which you will be asked to record all medications that you take, which you should bring with you to each visit.
-If you plan to travel outside of Oxford at any time from the day before challenge to 23 days after the challenge, you should discuss your plans with a study physician before participating in this study.
+If you plan to travel outside of Oxford at any time from the day before challenge to 28 days after the challenge, you should discuss your plans with a study physician before participating in this study.